 Dr. Graboyes is a healthcare delivery researcher who focuses on the development and implementation of multilevel interventions to improve the timeliness and equity of care for patients with head and neck cancer as well as novel approaches to minimize late and long term psychosocial toxicity for head and neck cancer survivors.
 His research, which is funded through grants from the National Cancer Institute, American Cancer Society, and Doris Duke Charitable Foundation, relies on a collaborative, multi-disciplinary team approach.
 He has authored over 85 peer-reviewed publications related to head and neck cancer care delivery and head and neck cancer survivorship.

 Dr. Graboyes has leadership roles in numerous regional and national organizations.
-He is the director of the South Carolina Cancer Alliance Head and Neck Cancer Workgroup, a member of Ethics and Patient Safety/Quality Improvement Committees of the American Academy of Otolaryngology - Head and Neck Surgery, and a member of the Survivorship, Reconstruction, and Quality and Value Committees of the American Head and Neck Society.
-He serves on the editorial board for JAMA-Otolaryngology-Head & Neck Surgery and the Annals of Otology, Rhinology, and Laryngology.
+In addition to serving as vice-chair of the Quality and Value Committee of the American Head and Neck Society, he is the director of the South Carolina Cancer Alliance Head and Neck Cancer Workgroup, a member of Grants and Survivorship Committees of the American Head and Neck Society, and a member of the Patient Safety/Quality Improvement Committee of the American Academy of Otolaryngology - Head and Neck Surgery.
+He serves on the editorial boards for JAMA-Otolaryngology-Head & Neck Surgery and the Annals of Otology, Rhinology, and Laryngology.